01-ai/Yi/README.md

 ### Quick start - conda-lock

 <details>
-<summary> Conda-lock is a tool used to generate fully reproducible lock files for conda environments. ⬇️ </summary>
+<summary>You can use <code><a href="https://github.com/conda/conda-lock">conda-lock</a></code> to generate fully reproducible lock files for conda environments. ⬇️</summary>
 <br>
-You can refer to conda-lock.yml for the exact versions of the dependencies.
-Additionally, we utilize micromamba for installing these dependencies.
+You can refer to <a href="https://github.com/01-ai/Yi/blob/ebba23451d780f35e74a780987ad377553134f68/conda-lock.yml">conda-lock.yml</a>  for the exact versions of the dependencies.
+Additionally, we utilize <code><a href="https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html">micromamba</a></code> for installing these dependencies.
 <br>
 To install the dependencies, please follow these steps:

-- Install micromamba by following the instructions available here.
+1. Install micromamba by following the instructions available <a href="https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html">here</a>.

-- Execute micromamba install -y -n yi -f conda-lock.yml to create a conda environment named yi and install the necessary dependencies.
+2. Execute <code>micromamba install -y -n yi -f conda-lock.yml</code> to create a conda environment named <code>yi</code> and install the necessary dependencies.
 </details>

 ### Quick start - llama.cpp